avi-pathak/100-Days-Code-Challenge/100DayCode/Day69/PractiseSet.md

 Information about courses
 Line format: Course Code~Course Name~Semester~Year~Instructor
 Information about students
-Line format: Roll Number~Full Name
+Line format: Roll Number"~"Full Name
 Information about grades
 Line format: Course Code~Semester~Year~Roll Number~Grade
 The possible grades are A, AB, B, BC, C, CD, D with corresponding grade points 10, 9, 8, 7, 6, 5 and 4.
 The grade point average of a student is the sum of his/her grade points divided by the number of courses.
 For instance,